Reading Time: < 1 minutes

 If you have a Prestashop 8.X you must update to 8.0.4

-Reading Time: < 1 minutesDo you have an E-Commerce with PrestaShop and want to configure the Facebook pixel quickly and easily?
-Then don’t miss this useful guide to integrate Facebook on PrestaShop.
+Do you have an E-Commerce with PrestaShop and want to configure the Facebook pixel quickly and easily?
+Then don’t miss this useful guide on how to integrate Facebook into PrestaShop.

 The first thing to do is to log into your PrestaShop panel.
-Next we will have to distinguish two cases:
+Next, we will have to distinguish two cases:

 • Newly created PrestaShop store